 Consultation for Professionals

-I offer one-time or ongoing clinical consultation to therapists and other healing professionals, focusing on how to adapt therapy to better meet your Autistic and ADHD clients’ needs.
 I bring extensive clinical experience in these topics, lived experience as a neurodivergent therapist, and advanced training in neurodiversity-affirmative assessment and therapy.
-I offer both 1:1 and small group consultation.
+I offer both 1:1 and small group consultation, as well as speaking and workshops for larger groups.

 • Learn more here